seanox/virtual-environment/README.md

 https://seanox.com/storage/master-3.2.1.7z

-Included is a complete development environment with various tools for AWS, Kubernetes, Terraform, Java and Node.js, including a customized Eclipse IntelliJ a PostgreSQL database and much more.
+Included is a complete development environment with various tools for AWS, Kubernetes, Terraform, Java and Node.js, including a customized Eclipse, a PostgreSQL database and much more.

 Start `master.exe B: attach`.